Teaching-Accessibility/course-project-497t-button/documentation.md

 Description-

-    Turns off the LED and the set pin and then prints serial confirmation
+    Turns off the switch LED and the set pin and then prints serial confirmation

 Parameters-